therealphatmike/therealphatmike/README.md

 - 👋 Hi, I’m @therealphatmike.
 I'm a software engineer at Toyota Racing Development.
 - 👀 I’m interested in development, cooking, cars, and mountain biking
-- 🌱 I’m currently learning Rust, Svelte, Kotlin
+- 🌱 I’m currently learning Rust, Svelte, and Kotlin
-- :notebook: I currently work in Java, Typescript, Python, and Dart using a variety of different frameworks, but focused on React, Spring, and Serverless.
+- :notebook: I currently am focused on  full stack Javascript development.
 I generally deploy it all via AWS or Netlify.
-- 📫 How to reach me michael@therealphatmike.com

 <!---
 therealphatmike/therealphatmike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.